 - Make sure you have a hydration pack or bottles so that you have lots of water during the day.
 Please fill these up before you arrive.

-- We'll set you up with delicious Luna energy bars at camp, but if you'd prefer to have additional snacks, please bring them with you.
-We provide lunch around 1PM each day, so that makes for fairly long mornings.
+- We'll set you up with delicious CLIF organic trail mix bars at camp, but if you'd prefer to have additional snacks, please bring them with you.
+The bars we have are gluten free, but do contain nuts, as well as traces of dairy.

 - Remember sunscreen and mosquito repellent for some locations.

 - Bring an extra set of clothes with you on your first camp morning so that you can change into them after riding and before the evening in-shop session.